Faster Molecular Dynamics with Neural Network Potentials via Distilled Multiple Time-Stepping and Non-Conservative Forces: Introduction

 The rest of the article is organized as follows.
-In Section~\ref{sec:methods}, we describe the architecture and training of the non-conservative model, the associated DMTS-NC integrator, as well as two techniques used to further stabilize the dynamics, namely Hydrogen Mass Repartitioning (HMR) and a revert procedure preventing occasional disagreements between the models.
+In Section~\ref{sec:methods}, we describe the architecture and training of the non-conservative model, the associated DMTS-NC integrator, as well as several techniques used to further stabilize the dynamics, namely Hydrogen Mass Repartitioning (HMR), High Hydrogen Friction (HHF) and a rewind procedure preventing occasional disagreements between the models.
 Section~\ref{sec:numerics} is devoted to numerical experiments and validation of the improved stability and speed of DMTC-NC on various molecular systems.
+In addition to simulations based on FeNNix-Bio1, we highlight the generality of DMTS-NC by applying the method to the MACE-OFF23 foundation model.